JuanCasian/telegram-bot/Aux-Res/Github-Scripts/README.md

 [sudo] npm install -g gh
 ```

-- Enter and edit the script "issues" list (make sure to leave a {} at the beginning of each issue"
+- Enter and edit the script "issues" list (make sure to leave a "{}" at the beginning of each issue)"

 - Run the command using:
 ```